nakabonne/minimumCalendar/README.md

 # minimumCalendar
-minimumCalendar is a calendar application with minimal functionality.
+minimumCalendar is a calendar application with minimam functionality.

 # environment